Codex + Claude Code: AI Coding Agents Masterclass for Teens

 Projects You'll Build

-Build a professional portfolio with 50+ projects real-world projects.
+Build a professional portfolio with 24 hands-on projects, one per class, finishing with a deployed capstone app real-world projects.

 Weekly Learning Structure